PythonOnDiscord/SimpleDISCORDmodBot/readme.md

 The default command prefix for this bot is !.
 You can change this by modifying the command_prefix parameter in bot.py.

+**Commands**

-Commands\nTo use a command, simply type the command name preceded by the command prefix.
+To use a command, simply type the command name preceded by the command prefix.

 COMMAND-NAME: BOT RESPONSE